cosmotim/cosmotim.github.io/index.md

 ## PROJECTS

 #### Impedence calculator for battery system with user interface
 ##### Columbia University
 ##### Nov.2019
 ##### New York, NY
 * Modified the user interface with GUI package from MatLab.
-* Calculated the impedance in complex representation.
+* Calculated the impedance and nyquist plot.

 #### Olivine defect structure calculation with Quantum ESPRESSO
 ##### Columbia university
 ##### Oct.2019
 ##### New York, NY
-* Calculated the olivine structure with MD on an UNIX server.
+* Calculated the olivine structure with molecular dynamic method.
 * Replaced sites with hydrogen then calculated a stable structure.

 ## EXTRA-CIRRUCULAR